+I’ve been saving jars for months now in anticipation of making these Flickering Spider Lights.
 This post contains affiliate links.
-I’ve been saving jars for months now in anticipation of Halloween.
-I had this plan to create a walkway of Flickering Spider Lights.

 When I began planning this, I knew I wanted to use lights inside the jars.
 I also wanted to find something easy to turn off and on.
 I did not want to have to open each jar to turn the lights off.
 Then, I started to wonder if there was such a thing as remote controlled tea lights.
 There is!!
 And, they aren’t even that expensive!
+They have them in sets of 12.

 How do you make Flickering Spider Lights?